-- 21.3 As an RCH, SEOCH is given several specific statutory duties and responsibilities in the SFO.
+- 21.3 As an RCH, SEOCH has given several specific statutory duties and responsibilities as stipulated in the SFO.
 In summary, the objectives of SEOCH are to ensure, so far as is reasonably practicable, that there are orderly, fair and expeditious clearing and settlement arrangements for any transactions cleared or settled through its facilities, that risks associated with its business and operations are managed prudently, that it operates its facilities in accordance with its SEOCH Rules and SEOCH Procedures as approved by the SFC and that it can at all times provide and maintain facilities to meet contingencies for the conduct of its business. - 21.4 The SFC supervises SEOCH's ongoing compliance with the statutory duties and objectives and other obligations of an RCH, including with PFMI.
-HKEx meets regularly with the RMC and Clearing Consultative Panel to discuss their views and feedback on HKEx's proposals, initiatives and clearing businesses.
-HKEx also periodically meets with market participants and industry groups to collect their views and feedback.
+HKEX meets regularly with the RMC and Clearing Consultative Panel to discuss their views and feedback on HKEX's proposals, initiatives and clearing businesses.
+HKEX also periodically meets with market participants and industry groups to collect their views and feedback.
 Moreover, SEOCH Participants can submit suggestions and feedback to SEOCH via hotlines and emails.

-In recent years, HKEx conducted public consultations on the implementation of risk management reform measures.
+&lt;sup>39 In recent years, HKEX conducted public consultations on the implementation of risk management reform measures.

-- 21.5 HKEx develops and adopts a three-year strategic plan which lays down the corporate strategies, and provides guidance on business priorities for the preparation of the annual operating plan.
-The HKEx Board approves the plans and assesses the achievements against the plans at least annually. - 21.6 Furthermore, HKEx has established mechanisms to evaluate its efficiency and effectiveness, including: - (a) achievements are subject to quarterly review by HKEx's senior management; and - (b) progress of all major initiatives is monitored by the Project Portfolio Review Committee.
+- 21.5 HKEX develops and adopts a three-year strategic plan which lays down the corporate strategies, and provides guidance on business priorities for the preparation of the annual operating plan.
+The HKEX Board approves the plans and assesses the achievements against the plans at least annually. - 21.6 Furthermore, HKEX has established mechanisms to evaluate its efficiency and effectiveness, including: - (a) achievements are subject to quarterly review by HKEX's senior management; and - (b) progress of all major initiatives is monitored by the Project Portfolio Review Committee.
 The committee, consisting of senior business heads, will identify, prioritise, authorise, monitor and control the initiatives in order to achieve the strategic business objectives and align them to strategy.
-It assesses and evaluates progress, identifies problems, and where appropriate escalates matters to the Management Committee40 and HKEx Board.
+It assesses and evaluates progress, identifies problems, and where appropriate escalates matters to the Management Committee and HKEX Board.

-The Management Committee is authorised by the HKEx Board to oversee the HKEx Group's compliance with all statutory duties imposed on the HKEx Group under the relevant legislation, rules and regulations and do any such things to discharge its powers and functions conferred on it by the HKEx Board and its sub-committees.
+The Management Committee is authorised by the HKEX Board to oversee the HKEX Group's compliance with all statutory duties imposed on the HKEX Group under the relevant legislation, rules and regulations and do any such things to discharge its powers and functions conferred on it by the HKEX Board and its sub-committees.